 So, now we’re back in Galilee, in Capernaum probably, and Jesus’ fame is continuing to spread.
-Now Jairus, who was a big dog in the local synagogue, probably wouldn’t have hazarded his reputation by approaching Jesus had the situation not been really dire.
+Now Jairus, who was a “big man on campus” in the local synagogue, probably wouldn’t have hazarded his reputation by approaching Jesus had the situation not been really dire.
 But the situation was dire.
-His little girl, likely the apple of his eye, was dying and no one else seemed to be able to help her.
+His little girl, likely the apple of his eye, was dying… and no one else seemed to be able to help her.
 And so Jairus “came to Jesus.”
-Just like the woman with the hemorrhage “came to Jesus” after twelve years of trying anything/everything else.
+Just like the woman with the hemorrhage “came to Jesus” after twelve years of trying anything/everything else to meet her need.
 Just like so many of us come to Jesus when there’s nothing else to lose.
-Man, wouldn’t it be cool if we could bring ourselves to come to Jesus before everything in our lives has gone to hell in a handbasket?
+Man, wouldn’t it be cool if we could bring ourselves to come to Jesus before everything in our lives has fallen apart?
 Before we find ourselves beset from all sides by persistent misfortune, fear of temporal loss and abandonment, disappointment, heartache and utter hopelessness?
-Wouldn’t it be cool.
+Wouldn’t that be cool.

 But that’s not how we roll, is it?
 Nope.
 We’re gonna hold fast to our own pride and the illusion of self-sufficiency until the bitter end, aren’t we?
-We are going to keep on trying to protect our assets, find new doctors, new lawyers and new friends, sparing no expense looking out for number one until we come out on top and make it on our own.
+We are going to keep on trying to protect our assets, find new doctors, new lawyers and new friends, sparing no expense looking out for number one until we bend the world to our will and get what we think we want.
 Any other course of action would be foolishness, would it not?
-Except that that’s all a lie, spread by the Evil One to keep us separated from the ONE who made us, and who has loved us steadfastly and passionately and unconditionally, despite our unfaithfulness, since the dawn of creation.
+Except that that’s a lie, spread by the Evil One to keep us separated from the ONE who made us, and who has loved us steadfastly and passionately and unconditionally, despite our unfaithfulness, since the dawn of creation.
 “Who touched me?
 Your faith has made you well; go in peace . . . be healed.”
 “She’s just asleep.”
 It was all foolishness!
 And they laughed at him.
-Just like they laughed and mocked him as he stood trial before the Sanhedrin (Mark 14:63-65), and after Pilate had flogged him (Mark 15:16-20) and even as he hung on the cross (Mark 15:29-32).
+Just like they laughed and mocked him as he stood trial before the Sanhedrin (Mark 14:63-65), and after Pilate had flogged him (Mark 15:16-20) and even as he hung, dying, on the cross (Mark 15:29-32).

 So… Jesus might have been a real person, you concede, but maybe his followers kind of embellished the things he said and did just a bit.
 Maybe they started with a real person… but turned him into something more.
 Maybe it was all just a case of wishful thinking.
 How about that?
 Only this: we have three separate accounts of the Good News of Jesus Christ—written years apart, and in different places around the Mediterranean basin, by three different authors, a mix of Jews and gentiles who likely never met one another, and who (most Biblical scholars agree) did not collaborate with each other in the traditional sense—and all of these accounts agree, in the main, about the details of Jesus’ life and ministry… the things he said, the things he did.
 Even without taking into account John’s Gospel and the testimony of the author of Acts and the letters of Paul and the other apostles, the simple preponderance of evidence found in the synoptic gospels would seem to offer the openminded reader ample reason to take the leap of faith.

-I’d like to play you a song I first heard on the AM radio in my police cruiser as I stood the watch early one Sunday morning back in 1985.
+The song linked below is one I first heard on the AM radio in my police cruiser as I stood the watch early one Sunday morning when I was a young cop, back in 1985.
 It was the very first contemporary Christian song I ever loved.
 And the composer took a lot of heat from other Christian singer/songwriters about the language he used to describe Jesus.
-The song is by Michael Card, and it’s titled “God’s own fool.”
+It’s by Michael Card, and titled “God’s own fool.”